ikoursh/EcosystemProject/README.md

 ## Using the GUI
 Simulations can be created using the new simulation tab.
-Simply enter the parramaters and the simulation command will be generated for you!
-Once you are done click "create simulatio" and the GUI will run the command for you.
+Simply enter the parameters and the simulation command will be generated for you!
+Once you are done click "create simulation" and the GUI will run the command for you.

 All simulation can be seen in the "My simulations" tab.
 Once a simulation is completed (as indicated by the progress bar) you can click on it and it will take you directly to the output files.